pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 Adding password for user developer
 ```

-- Next we will create a secret from the htpasswe file.
+- Next we will create a secret from the htpasswd file.
 ```
 $ oc create secret generic cluster-users --from-file htpasswd=/tmp/cluster-ids -n openshift-config secret/cluster-users created
 ```

-- We will now update the OAuth resource on our cluster add the HTPasswd identity provider defintion to the clusters identity provider list.
+- We will now update the OAuth resource on our cluster and add the HTPasswd identity provider defintion to the cluster's identity provider list.
 Export the OAuth resource to a yaml file
 ```
 oc get oauth cluster -o yaml > /tmp/oauth.yaml
 ```
 -  Update the spec section of the OAuth.yaml file.
-After updating the file we will updat our OpenShift cluster with new yaml file.
+After updating the file we will update our OpenShift cluster with teh new yaml file.
 ```
 spec:
   identityProviders: